 Processing Volume Estimate: Required field for merchant account application, including information about expected average and maximum transaction amounts as well as monthly processing volume.

-How Merchant Processing Works
+How Merchant Services Work

 Simply defined, a merchant account is a financial account that accepts credit and debit card payments for the business.
 Many Merchant Account Providers have credit card terminals available for the business’ use, either as a lease or month-to-month rental (more on that later).
 The Merchant Account Provider holds a direct agreement with the business bank account.
 Funds from card payments are deposited into the business’ bank account, and the Merchant Account Provider’s fees come out of that same account.